Coefficient of Conservatism:

 A. A. Reznicek

-A very tall (3–4 m!), densely clumped ornamental grass from Eurasia commonly cultivated for its size and the large silky panicles produced very late in the season.
-A vegetative specimen was collected along a roadside in Berrien Co. in 1991 by G. S. Wilhelm & K. Dritz, and more recently, it was collected, clearly escaped and spreading, along I-96 in Livingston Co. by A. A. Reznicek & B. S. Walters.
-It was also seen along US 127 just north of Lansing, in Clinton Co., but the plant was mowed before a specimen could be gathered.
-Also known in older literature as Erianthus ravennae (L.) L. and Saccharum ravennae (L.) P. Beauv.
+Commonly cultivated for its size and large silky plumes produced very late in the season, it is likely to continue to spread.
+In addition to the localities mapped, it was also seen along US 127 just north of Lansing, in Clinton Co., but the site was mowed before a specimen could be gathered.
+Known in older literature as Erianthus ravennae (L.) L. and Saccharum ravennae (L.) P. Beauv.